danielweidman/pixmob-ir-reverse-engineering/README.md

 - We&#39;ve only been able to reliably discover codes that produce an immediate effect to bracelets.
 We know that there are many more complicated ways these bracelets are used in the wild that involves transmitting programming/light choreography information before a long light effect and then triggering those effects to run in some way.

 **Next steps:**
+- Learn more about the IR packet structure.
 - Make the documentation more complete.
 - Write a standalone Arduino library for controlling the bracelets without a computer.
 - Write an installable Python library for controlling the bracelets directly on a device that runs Python code with GPIO pins (e.g. Raspberry Pi).